 Parents have permission for access to all areas of Prince Avenue Christian School used by their child.
-All parents and visitors must sign-in and out with the front office and wear a "Visitor" badge while on the school campus.
+All parents and visitors must sign-in and out with the front office or middle school office and wear a "Visitor" badge while on the school campus.
 All parents and visitors are expected to dress modestly while on campus.